-If you don’t clearly ask for involvement and partnership, it’s just another great story like the other dozen missionary stories they may have heard that very week.
+If you don’t clearly ask for involvement and partnership, your story could be just another great story like the other dozen missionary stories this person may have heard that very week.

 So, once you’ve asked someone to join your ministry through financial partnership, you need to become the leader and follow up on the next steps.

-Know what the next steps are for that particular person or church or small group.
+Know what the next steps are for that particular person, church, or small group.
 Be a leader in your own fundraising and make the follow up happen.
 It is not very often that someone will track you down in order to hand you money.
 So, take initiative and follow up with those whom you’ve had conversations and asked them to partner in your ministry financially.

 If you’re meeting with a church or missions pastor; is there a missions meeting next month?
 When?
 Mark down the date, and if you haven’t heard anything the day after the meeting, follow up.
 The pastor is leaving town for a few weeks and will work on it when he gets back?
 What day does he get back?
 Mark it down on your calendar and if you haven’t heard from him within a few days of his return, follow up.